hashgraph/hedera-hcs-sxc-java/README.md

 This is a more complex application which is based on spring boot with a web UI.
 Each instance of the application represents a participant in a settlement use case where participants can issue credit notes to each other, approve them, group them to reach a settlement amount, employ a third party to effect the payment and finally both original parties confirm the payment was completed.
 In addition to this, an audit log is provided so that the full history of messages between participants can be consulted.

-To run the demo, first create a new HCS topic using the SDK and edit the `config.yaml` file to reflect the new topic id.
+To run the demo, first create a new HCS topic using the SDK `CreateTopic.java` and edit the `config.yaml` file to reflect the new topic id.
 This is to ensure that when you run the demo, you don't receive messages from someone else who you may be sharing a topic id with - although that could be fun.
 Also check other details such as the mirror node, hedera network, etc... are correct.

 In order to reduce the load on your computer, you may want to comment out some sections of the `docker-compose.yml` file too.
 Comment out the containers for Erica, Farouk, Grace and Henry, they're not strictly necessary to run the example.
+The `docker-compose.yml` also specifies App environment specific settings such as color code of each participant's interface as well as  public and private signing-keys.

 Also create a `.env` file with the following information